Skip to main content

 Get Started with TON

-Set up your first application on TON Blockchain from scratch and discover its speed, reliability and essential concepts of asynchronous way of thinking.
+Set up your first application on TON Blockchain from scratch and discover its speed, reliability, and essential concepts of asynchronous thinking.

 newcomer-friendly guide

-If you are completely new with programming, this guide is the best choice for you.
+If you are completely new to programming, this guide is the best choice for you.

 This learning path contains 5 modules and should take you around 45 minutes.